Happy Monday!

 I can’t believe that today marks the beginning of my FOURTH week of college.
 I’ve been here for almost a month already!
 How insane is that?!

-Today I thought it’d be fun to share with you WHAT exactly I’ve been eating since I’ve been in college and am no longer cooking my own meals.
+Today I thought it’d be fun to share with you WHAT exactly I’ve been eating since I’ve been in college and am no longer cooking my own mealsdsc_0022

 This post is a collaboration with my friend Stephanie of “Hello Sesame” aka like the cutest lifestyle blog EVER.